 Quick recap

-One of the most common ways of writing a standard attention layer is using the matrix form
+One of the most common ways of writing a standard attention layer is using the matrix form:

 Nonetheless, bearing in mind that standard attention is based on pairwise interactions between elements of a sequence, the formula can be written more intuitively without any vectorization.
 Defining a sequence of tokens

-we explain standard attention in Figure 1.
-Mathematically, one can write the above for the new
+from which we obtain the queries keys and values we explain standard attention in Figure 1.
+Mathematically, one can write the above for the new vector:

 and